2-Hexanone

-2-Hexanone (methyl butyl ketone, MBK) is a ketone used as a general solvent and in paints.
+2-Hexanone, also known as methyl butyl ketone, MBK, is an organic compound with the molecular formula CH3C(O)(CH2)3CH3.
+It is classified as a ketone.
+The compound is a colorless, water-like liquid that is used as a general solvent and in paints.
 It dissolves cellulose nitrate, vinyl polymers and copolymers, and natural and synthetic resins.
 It is recommended as a solvent because it is photochemically inactive; however it has a very low safe threshold limit value.

+Safety

 2-Hexanone is absorbed through the lungs, orally and dermally and its metabolite, 2,5-hexanedione, is neurotoxic.
 Animal tests have shown that the neurotoxic effect of 2-hexanone may be potentiated by simultaneous administration of 2-butanone (methyl ethyl ketone, MEK).